Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

   </li>
   <li>
     Priority Queue
     This is a class which uses the minheap structure to enable a priority queue in Dijkstra's Algorithm.
 The minheap structure uses nodes which are of binary nature.
+Each minheap node, except the root, has a single parent, and possible two children.
   </li>
   <li>
     Main Program